-Digital Vacuum Absolute Pressure Gauge For Vacuum Resin Infusion – GDH 200
+Digital Vacuum Absolute Pressure Gauge (For Vacuum Resin Infusion)

-Performance Indicator – The only way to measure the pressure value in which a high quality infusion process takes place
+Performance Indicator – The only way to measure the pressure value in which a high quality vacuum resin infusion process takes place

-Indicates without delay and with a resolution of 1 mbar(0.02953 inHG) if a leak has been found thus it saves time with the setup of a perfect vacuum infusion process
+Indicates without delay and with a resolution of 1 mbar(or 0.02953 inHG) if a leak has been found.
+Thus it saves time with the setup of a perfect vacuum resin infusion process

 Enables a performance check of the vacuum pump